kawa-analytics/kawa-toolkits/README.md

 This can be done from the settings menu of your profile.
 Go to: `developer settings > Tokens (classic)`

-To access public repositories, make sure to set this scope: `public_repoAccess`
+To access public repositories, make sure to set this scope: `public_repo`

 ### 1.b Set up the connection between KAWA and GitHub